hongleizhang/RSPapers/README.md

 * Zhu et al. **Research Commentary on Recommendations with Side Information: A Survey and Research Directions.**  Electron.
 Commer.
 Res.
 Appl., 2019.

+* Lina et al. **Recommendations on the Internet of Things: Requirements, Challenges, and Directions.** IEEE Internet Comput., 2019.

 * Sriharsha et al. **A Survey on Group Recommender Systems.** J. Intell.
 Inf.
 Syst., 2019.

 * Dietmar et al. **A Survey on Conversational Recommender Systems.** arXiv, 2020.